adityayedetore/adityayedetore.github.io/_books/110_the_harmonic_mind_i.md

 status: none
 ---

-Smolensky makes the leap required to explain how symbolic computation might be carried by vectors; Compositionality, Systematicity, and Productivity follow as formal consequences.
+*Comments.* Smolensky makes the leap required to explain how symbolic computation might be carried by vectors; Compositionality, Systematicity, and Productivity follow as formal consequences.